ro61n/quant_valrAPI_excerpt/README.md

-# quant_valrAPI_excerpt
+# quant_valrAPI_extract
-An excerpt of my quantitative algorithm working with data from VALR's API.
+An extract of my quantitative algorithm working with data from VALR's API.

 The code below is an excerpt that connects to a user's exchange acount to enter and exit long and short positions.
 These decisions are based off calculations made with candlestick data obtained from Binance's API.